 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is the winter solstice?
-It is one of the 24 solar terms and is the day with the shortest day and longest night of the year.
+It is one of the 24 solar terms and marks the shortest day and longest night of the year.

-On this day, we eat pumpkin and use yuzu in bath water...why?
+On this day, people eat pumpkin and use it in yuzu tea...why?

 Also, pumpkins are a fall fruit, so why December?